Adobe Stock 273418433

 There are different types of pensions available, so you can choose what suits your circumstances.
-Read on to learn more about the different types of pensions and how they could benefit you.
+The most talked about pensions are usually the State Pension and the Workplace Pension.
+Other pension types are available – read on to learn more about how they could benefit you.

 Defined Contribution (DC) schemes: also known as a ‘money purchase scheme’, the benefit (or ‘pension’) is based upon the value of the plan at retirement.
+These pensions are often ‘personal pensions’ or ‘Self Invested Personal Pension Plans’ (‘SIPPs’).
 The future value is determined by the amount paid over the lifetime of the plan and the performance of the chosen investment funds.

-Defined Benefit (DB) schemes: commonly known as ‘final salary’, these schemes build a guaranteed income at the retirement age, based upon years of service and salary, though new schemes are generally a rarity.
+Defined Benefit (DB) schemes: commonly referred to as ‘final salary’ pensions, build a guaranteed income at the scheme retirement age, based upon years of service and salary, though new schemes in the private sector are rare.

 Various investments can be held within a pension.
 For typical pensions set up by workplaces, or group personal pensions, a range of funds are available to choose from – though often limited.
 Some will be sector or asset class specific, and some will be risk-rated funds.